slmhastings/Penny-Blog/src/pages/blog/2021-06-18-5-mindset-mantras-to-kick-your-money-anxiety-to-the-curb.md

 \---

-**I am worthy of accepting, making, and receiving money and abundance**
+**I am worthy of accepting, making, and receiving money and abundance.**

 \---